 (Viral Rhinitis; Upper Respiratory Tract Infection; URI)

-The common cold is an infection that can irritate your nose and throat.
+The common cold is an infection that can inflame the nose and throat.

 The common cold is caused by a virus.
 There are over 200 different viruses that can cause a cold.

-The diagnosis is most often based on your symptoms.
-Generally, tests are not needed to make a diagnosis unless another condition is suspected, such as pneumonia.
+The diagnosis is most often based on symptoms.
+Tests are usually only given if another condition is suspected, such as pneumonia.

-A cold usually lasts 10 days or longer.
-There are no cures for a cold, but treatments can ease symptoms.
-These include:
+A cold often lasts 10 days or longer.
+There is no cure, but treatments can ease symptoms.
+Options may be:

 American Lung Association